Dr Hugh Willmott FSA

 - Martin Huggon- The Medieval Hospitals of England and Wales: investigating the archaeology of a forgotten institution (AHRC)

 - Peter Townend - An Archaeological Study of the Monastic Order of the Gilbertines

 Current PhD students- Second Supervisor

-- Kelly Green (Second Supervisor) - a study of the production and consumption of anthropomorphic pottery in selected sites from Eastern England, the Midlands, and the South West, c.1150 – 1450
+- Kelly Green (Archaeology) - A study of the production and consumption of anthropomorphic pottery in selected sites from Eastern England, the Midlands, and the South West, c.1150 – 1450

-- Lenny Salvagno (Second Supervisor) - The neglected goat: a methodological approach to the understanding of the role of this species in English medieval husbandry
+- Lenny Salvagno (Archaeology) - The neglected goat: a methodological approach to the understanding of the role of this species in English medieval husbandry

 - Towards Modernity

 - Catastrophe & Climate Change

 - From the Wars of the Roses to Elizabeth, the Archaeology of England 1455-1603 (coordinator)